Start a business in Spain

 - Not having a criminal record in Spain in any of the crimes covered by the Spanish code, as well as in the other countries in which the interested party has resided.

 - Not being in an irregular situation in the country.
-Therefore, not to have the entry prohibited, not to appear as rejectable in Spain or any of the territories with which there are agreements in this area, as well as to be outside the period of commitment not to return to Spain after returning voluntarily to the country of origin.
+Meaning, not to have the entry prohibited, not to appear as rejectable in Spain or any of the territories with which there are agreements in this area, as well as to be outside the period of commitment not to return to Spain after returning voluntarily to the country of origin.

 - Have the necessary professional qualifications or accredited experience to carry out your specific activity, as well as, where appropriate, professional membership.